Expert Reviewed

 • Score leads by quality, not just quantity.
 Dennis F. recommends linking your PPC with sales data:

-“The B2B teams winning in 2025 are the ones connecting what happens after the click—if a lead never talks to sales, it shouldn’t count as a win.”
+“The B2B teams winning now are the ones connecting what happens after the click—if a lead never talks to sales, it shouldn’t count as a win.”

 Quick pro tip: Integrate your CRM to pipe in offline conversions, or use a business-to-business pay-per-click dashboard that tracks each conversion back to its funnel stage.
 The more you optimize for actions that match real buying behavior, the more your B2B PPC works like a true growth engine.